Also known as the best way to use up your remaining zucchini stockpile.

 - Pesto (prepared or homemade, we like this one), for topping

-- 4 ounces Feta, crumbled (optional), for topping
+- 4 ounces Feta, crumbled (optional, leave out for Vegan + Whole30)

 - Add all ingredients to a glass jar, cover tightly with a lid, and shake vigorously to combine.